mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"*You* made them that way.
 You don't have to keep doing this."

-	He snickered under his gritty breath and took a few steps closer to the table, resting his weight on Ginnu's lifeless arm.
-Kip quickly glanced at her and noticed a large bruise on the corner of her head.
+	He snickered under his gritty breath and took a few steps closer, kicking Ginnu's sprawled lifeless leg out of the way.
+Kip quickly glanced at her and saw the blood still trickling out of the wound.
 But he didn't dare budge to look further.

 	Ramne said, "You think I'm any different than anyone else here?
 You think either of my hearts still cares about right and wrong?
 If it weren't me out there keeping the world full of Kano, someone else would be doing it.
 I'd rather be the one reaping the benefits.
 Doesn't bother me one bit how they come."